lukecdean/gomemcache/README.md

 ## Basic implementation of memcache in Go to learn the language
-memcache is an in memory key-value store that is interfaced via tcp
+memcache is an in memory key-value store that is interfaced via TCP

 ### Goals
 - general familiarity with Go